-"I’ll also take colloidal silver during cold and flu season to boost immunity—a few droppers' full under the tongue keep me going all winter long." — Amy
+"I'll also take colloidal silver during cold and flu season to boost immunity—a few droppers' full under the tongue keep me going all winter long." — Shapiro

 "Glutathione is a powerful antioxidant that supports the bodies detoxification pathways.
 Glutathione is produced by the body and considered the master antioxidant.
 It is a powerful detoxifier and also provides immune support.
 I initially started taking it because it helps flush out excess estrogen, and I have kept it in my regimen because it helps protect against free radicals, environmental toxins, and stress." — Courtney Swan, MS, integrative nutritionist

-"I take this supplement as it supports the liver and detoxification pathways." — Courtney
+"I take this supplement as it supports the liver and detoxification pathways." — Swan

 "CBD has replaced my daily glass of red wine to help me wind down at the end of the day.
 I'm so happy to have discovered it and can't say enough about how much it's improved my stress levels.
 I used to think of cannabis as a harmful, dirty plant (because that's what society was conditioning me to think).
 After doing some of my own research, I've learned how beneficial, medicinal, and sustainable the plant is.
-I'm so passionate about the benefits, I've created a special formula with my co-founder, Alyson Eastman, that will be launching in the New Year called Remedy Plant Lab.
-Stress is what I use it for, but CBD has been shown to benefit pain relief, seizures, anxiety, cancer, sleep issues, diabetes, etc." — Meryl
+I'm so passionate about the benefits, I've created a special formula with my co-founder, Alyson Eastman, called Remedy Plant Lab.
+Stress is what I use it for, but CBD has been shown to benefit pain relief, seizures, anxiety, cancer, sleep issues, diabetes, etc." — Pritchard

-"I love taking zinc, as it's key for immune health, mood, brain health and focus, gut health, and more!" — Isabel
+"I love taking zinc, as it's key for immune health, mood, brain health and focus, gut health, and more!" — Smith

 "I am a new mom of a seven-month-old daughter and am still breastfeeding, so I still take my prenatal vitamins and omega-3 fatty acid supplements.
 I always stress that we should be getting our nutrients from food sources, but prenatals are a great 'insurance policy' to make sure you are getting everything you need for yourself and your baby—especially in the bleary-eyed early days of being a new parent, where you might not have the time or energy to make and eat nutrient dense meals.
 The omega-3 supplements are particularly important for your baby's brain development while breastfeeding.
-My supplements of choice are these from Rainbow Light and Nordic Naturals Prenatal DHA ($25)." — Ali Heller, MA, MS
+My supplements of choice are these from Rainbow Light and Nordic Naturals Prenatal DHA." — Heller